mondoohq/packer-plugin-cnspec/README.md

 ### Build from source

 If you prefer to build the plugin from sources, clone the GitHub repository locally and run the command `go build` from the root directory.
 Upon successful compilation, a `packer-plugin-mondoo` plugin binary file can be found in the root directory.
 To install the compiled plugin, please follow the official Packer documentation on [installing a plugin](https://www.packer.io/docs/extending/plugins/#installing-plugins).

+By using `make dev`, the binary is copied into `~/.packer.d/plugins/` after the build.

 ## Configuration